 The First National Bank Of Malta

-The First National Bank Of Malta in Montana printed $235,400 dollars worth of national currency.
+The First National Bank Of Malta in Illinois printed $123,740 dollars worth of national currency.
 That is a small output.
 National bank notes from here should be scarce.
-This national bank opened in 1910 and stopped printing money in 1925, which equals a 16 year printing period.
-That is actually quite brief in terms of bank existence.
-During its life, The First National Bank Of Malta issued 2 different types and denominations of national currency.
+This national bank opened in 1901 and stopped printing money in 1935, which equals a 35 year printing period.
+That is a fairly normal lifespan for a national bank.
+During its life, The First National Bank Of Malta issued 10 different types and denominations of national currency.
 We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The First National Bank Of Malta was located in Phillips County.
-It was assigned charter number 9738.
+For the record, The First National Bank Of Malta was located in Da Kalb County.
+It was assigned charter number 5815.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com

-The First National Bank Of Malta in Montana printed 4,708 sheets of $10 1902 blue seal national bank notes.
-Many small national banks could be in business for years and only print between 2,500 and 5,000 sheets of blue seals.
+The First National Bank Of Malta also printed 604 sheets of $10 1902 blue seal national bank notes.
+In the scheme of things that is a really tiny printing number.
+You are likely dealing with a true rarity.
 1902 $10 blue seal bank notes all have a portrait of William McKinley on them.
 Values can range from as little as $40 up to over $10,000.
 There really is no trick to know what is rare and what is common by just doing an internet search.
 You really need to work with an expert (like us) in order to determine the value of your specific bank note.
 There are at least ten different factors than can make some 1902 $10 blue seals worth more than others.
 We know exactly what to look for and we would be happy to provide a free appraisal and our best offer.

 1902 $10 Blue Seal National Bank Note